 One such neighbor is P.J.
 Roberts.
 P.J. is a small business owner and successful landlord with multiple rental properties throughout Lancaster County.
 P.J. has built his success by operating his businesses efficiently, and paying attention to his bottom line.
 Yet P.J. recognizes something important.
 Bottom lines do not have to end at profit; they can also include ensuring that our neighbors have opportunity for success.
 He, along with other landlords and housing providers, are leading the way by ensuring that all of our neighbors have quality, safe housing.

 Photo: Nathan Roth, P.J.
 Roberts, Milzy Carrasco (Iglesia San Juan Bautista)

 This growing group of housing providers includes private landlords, churches, multifamily properties, and both for-profit and community benefit organizations (non-profits).
 From renting to an individual who’s experiencing homelessness, to donating furniture for a family in need, to considering becoming an investor and renting to individuals in need, each of these organizations is helping our community move closer to the day when we can – and will – say that we have eliminated homelessness in our community.

 P.J. decided to make a difference by taking advantage of Lancaster Housing Opportunity Partnership’s Landlord Risk Reduction Fund – a product that offers coverage of up to 2.5 times rent when a landlord rents to an individual experiencing homelessness.
 And because of him, a family in our community successfully maintains an apartment that they have made their own.

-Nathan Roth is the director of the Housing Resource Center, a division of LHOP that works in the areas of rental education, civil rights in housing, and ending homelessness.
+Our new team member Adrian Garcia, is the director of the Housing Equality & Equity Institute (HEEI) a division of LHOP that works in the areas of rental housing education, fair housing, and ending homelessness.